sarah-antillia/Tensorflow-Image-Segmentation-Pancreas-T2W-MRI/README.md

 </pre>

 By using this EpochChangeInference callback, on every epoch_change, the inference procedure can be called for an image in <b>mini_test</b> folder.
-This will help for you to confirm how the actual inference result (inferred mask) will be changing on every epoch_changed timing on your training process.<br> <br>
+This will help you confirm how the predicted mask changes at each epoch during your training process.<br> <br>
 <b>Epoch_change_inference output</b><br>
 <img src="./projects/TensorflowSlightlyFlexibleUNet/Pancreas-T2/asset/epoch_change_infer.png" width="1024" height="auto"><br>
 <br>